skz911/HamburgerOrderer/Reflektioner/MutualConclusionGit.md

 # Experience of using Git and Github

+## how we used it

+We had a great time using github and git. we started of with kevin creating the remote repository then we all cloned it. it took a while for us to start using branching etc since we were new to git.
+We eventually got it down and started using branches and it made work easier.
+We also didnt have many merge errors since we each had our own part in the project to be done.
+This was extremely helpful since we had almost no merge errors at all.

 ## what went well?

 almost everything went well. we didnt have a lot of times where we had problems.
 It was good to use and pretty easy to learn the basics of.